-Typical Apprenticeship Timeline Indicative Timescale Process 1-3 months after commencement Apprentice induction into the programme.
+Process Apprentice induction into the programme.
 Employer, learning provider and apprentice discuss and agree expectations, format and discuss portfolio of evidence with apprentice.
 Employer and learning provider.
 Initial performance expectations are documented and a work plan is outlined for the apprentice.
-3-4 months after commencement Employer and learning provider review portfolio of evidence with apprentice.
+Employer and learning provider review portfolio of evidence with apprentice.
 Target grades to date are recorded and gaps identified for improvement.
-4-7 months after commencement Employer and learning provider review portfolio of evidence with apprentice.
-7-8 months after commencement Employer and learning provider review portfolio of evidence with apprentice.
-Learning provider begins to test knowledge in preparation for IPMA Level D or APM Project Management qualification.
-Target grades to date are recorded and gaps identified for improvement.
-8-12 months after commencement Employer and learning provider review portfolio of evidence with apprentice.
-12-14 months after commencement Employer and learning provider review portfolio of evidence with apprentice.
+Employer and learning provider review portfolio of evidence with apprentice.
+Employer and learning provider review portfolio of evidence with apprentice.
+Learning provider begins to test knowledge in preparation for IPMA Level D or APM Project Management qualification Target grades to date are recorded and gaps identified for improvement.
+Employer and learning provider review portfolio of evidence with apprentice.
+Employer and learning provider review portfolio of evidence with apprentice.
 Completion of IPMA Level D or APM Project Management Qualification and award.
 Employer and apprentice complete an annual review and evaluation to assure apprentice performance is on track.
 Targets are recorded and gaps identified.